• Home

 March 15, 2022 Posted by Simon Desjardins Discernment

 Six years ago, I wrote two posts about spiritual understanding.
-On my first post I made such statements as: “When we harden our heart against one specific moral truth, moral truth as a whole becomes hard to understand”.
+In my first post, I made statements as: “When we harden our heart against one specific moral truth, moral truth as a whole becomes hard to understand”.
 The second post was written to explain why it is so.

-Today, I would like to approach the same truth from a different angle in view to clarify the moral principle behind my assertion.
+Today, I would like to approach the same truth from a different angle in order to clarify the moral principle behind my assertion.

 The need to fine-tune our moral discernment